 It is possible that under certain circumstances, due to limited liquidity in the market, that the close-out order may not be executed or may be only partially executed.
 In that case, the initial close-out quantity will be corrected down to the executed quantity.
 The remaining quantity will remain subject to close-out at the start of regular trading hours the following business day.

 Once a short sale has settled (i.e., stock has been borrowed and used to deliver the shares sold short to the buyer), the lender of the shares reserves the right to request their return at any time.
 Should a recall occur, we will attempt to replace the recalled shares with those from another lender.
-If the recalled shares cannot be replaced within two days of the recall notice, the lender can issue a formal Buy-In Warning which allows for a buy-in to take place that day.
+If the recalled shares cannot be replaced within one or two days (depending on the time) of the recall notice, the lender can issue a formal Buy-In Warning which allows for a buy-in to take place that day.
 While the issuance of this formal warning provides the lender the option to buy-in, the proportion of recall notices that actually result in a buy-in are low (typically due to our ability to source shares elsewhere).
-Given the volume of formal recalls which we receive but are not later acted upon by the lender, we do not provide clients with advance warning of these recall notices.

 Once a counterparty issues a Buy-In Warning to us, the counterparty may buy-in the shares we are borrowing at any time for that trade date.
 In the event the recall results in a buy-in, the lender executes the buy-in transaction and notifies us of the execution price.
-We conduct vetting of counterparty buy-in prices for appropriateness with the day's trading activity.
+We vet counterparty buy-in prices for appropriateness with the day's trading activity.

 A fail to deliver occurs when a broker has a net short settlement obligation with the clearinghouse and does not have the shares available within its own inventory or cannot borrow them from another broker in order to meet the delivery obligation.
 A fail to deliver can result from a long or short sale.